CutterCross/Sabre/README.md

 ### After converting your FT TXT music file:
  - `{filename}_static.asm`: Include alongside `sabre.asm`.
 Contains LUTs, instruments, and SFX.
  - `{filename}_dpcm.asm`: If this file is generated, include in a static PRG bank at $C000-$FFFF.
 Contains DPCM sample data.
- - `{filename}_{bankNo.}.asm`: Include where you would like your track data to be stored.
-Contains track data in this group.
+ - `{filename}_{bankNo.}.asm`: Include in the corresponding PRG bank where you want your track data to be stored.
+Contains track data.

 ## Including Sabre (ASM6):
  - `sabre_includes.asm`: Include at the top of your program, along with any other program constants you have defined.